 - Roster templates exist but don’t always work

-Starter: this package is free for up to 20 employees and has basic features such as employee onboarding, auto-scheduling, STP, and detailed reporting.
-You can add features like rostering, xero integration, and attendance kiosk for $1/employee/month.
+Starter: This package is free for up to 20 employees and has basic features such as employee onboarding, auto-scheduling, STP, and detailed reporting.

-Rostering: for $10 plus $2/user/month, you can meet your rostering needs such as roster budgeting, customizable roster templates, employee web portal, and roster publishing.
+Rostering: For $1.05 per user per month, rostering needs such as roster budgeting, customizable roster templates, employee web portal, and roster publishing can be done in a breeze using a drag-and-drop interface.

 1. Flare Integration

 ClockOn has recently partnered with Flare to streamline onboarding and benefits for its employees.
-This integration allows employees to self-onboard by entering relevant details such as bank, super, and tax information.
+This integration allows employees to self-onboard by entering relevant details such as bank and tax information.
 Users can set relevant super funds as well as custom payments for employees.
-It also gives employees the cool option of availing benefits available through Flare such as savings on supermarkets, petrol stations, etc.
+It also gives employees the cool option of availing benefits available through Flare such as savings on supermarkets, petrol stations, and more.

 2. Desktop Version

 ClockOn has a detailed, customizable desktop version that allows managers and owners to manage all of their payroll-related issues in one place.
-There are additional features available to this version, such as fingerprint scanning and ClockOn premium.
+There are additional features available to this version, such as fingerprint scanning.

 What sucks is that this version is only useful for Windows users, and thus a large market of other OS users, especially iOS users, is not being catered to.
-The desktop version is also a little difficult to set up, adding another $95 in setup costs to a business’ bill.
-Even after the software has been set up, users find it difficult to navigate the desktop version.
+The desktop version is also a little difficult to set up, and even after the software has been set up, navigation may still be a bit difficult.
 While there are extensive help articles available, they are quite lengthy and can be confusing for the average user.

 3. Employee Web Portal